Board Certification and Education

-- University of Pittsburgh, Biostatistics, PA, 2008
+- University of Pittsburgh Medical Center, Biostatistics, PA, 2008

 For chronic hepatitis B and C patients, I focus on effect of anti-viral therapy on extra-hepatic outcomes.
 I also work with cardiologists to identify pharmacogenomic biomarkers to predict treatment response for heart failure patients.
 I collaborate with immunologists study the epigenetic regulation in immune system and cancer development, and epigenetic biomarkers in precision medicine of autoimmune diseases.
 For cancer, I was involved in algorithm development to identify significant gene mutations and copy number changes across tens of thousands of retrospective deidentified patient tumor genomes.

 - Immune cell